-In systems using JESD204B Sub Class 1 interfaces to communicate sample data between data converters and Xilinx All Programmable Devices, it might be preferable to employ a simple method of synchronizing the interface in a repeatable manner.
+In systems using JESD204B Sub Class 1 interfaces to communicate sample data between data converters and Xilinx Devices, it might be preferable to employ a simple method of synchronizing the interface in a repeatable manner.

 (PG066) details the procedure for calculating the magnitude of End-To-End latency of JESD204B systems, while simultaneously ensuring that latency is robustly repeatable.

 In some cases, the only requirement is for the delay to be robustly repeatable, and the absolute magnitude of the end to end latency is not required.